Teaching Equivalent Fractions

+For each of the activities listed, I have started the description with a hyperlink so you can go learn more about that specific equivalent fraction activity.
 You can download all of the printables that are mine (the ones that have pictures) in one place with my Equivalent Fraction Activities Bundle.

 We all know that hands-on instruction is the way to go for teaching math concepts.
-Teaching the way to solve the problem has its place, but understanding why those steps works are just important…and these equivalent fraction activities will help you teach this concept.
+Teaching the way to solve the problem has its place, but understanding why those steps works are just important.
+And these equivalent fraction activities will help you teach this concept.

-A simple way to have students use fractional models to figure out equivalent fractions.
+Interactive notebook for teaching equivalent fractions with models -A simple way to have students use fractional models to figure out equivalent fractions.
 Students take a model given and divide it up into equal parts.
 By the time they have worked through the first model they have found four equivalent fractions.

 Using visual models is a great way to build fraction sense, and helps children understand equivalent fractions better.
 This is a series that Math Geek Mama and I did together.
 It walks you through numerous ideas on helping children visualize fractions…not just memorize how to solve a problem.